7 day GP Access - available in Southport & Formby

 - Greater Use Of Technology: At Chapel Lane Surgery, we are investing in new technology to improve efficiency and reduce potential human error in the management of our patients.
 We are shortly going to be introducing a new automated patient recall system, which streamlines review systems.
 We are also looking at ways in which we can utilise internet-based consulting tools and even video conferencing with your GP - more to follow....

 - More Efficient Use Of Appointments: Every days we literally get hundreds of requests for appointments.
 Like the majority of surgeries, we simply do not have the capacity to meet the level of demand.
-However, many of these appointment-requests could be dealt with in other ways; either by directing a query to a more appropriate person, or perhaps by the provision of advice by a qualified call-handler, or even by a simple telephone call with a GP or Nurse Practitioner.
-By gathering some simple information right from the start, we hope to be able to direct requests more efficiently
+However, many of these appointment-requests could be dealt with in other ways

 How The Appointment System Works

-PLEASE REMEMBER that our doctors are very busy and only have a 10 minute slot per problem per appointment.
+PLEASE REMEMBER that our Clinicians are very busy and only have a 10 minute slot per problem per appointment.

 Preference of Practitioner